Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Negative Body Image Linked to Depression, Anxiety, Suicidality in Adolescents

 Young adults are particularly concerned about their appearance.
 But this isn't a mere observation to put aside.
-Research has found that depression, anxiety, and suicidal thoughts are more prevalent in adolescents with a negative body image.
+Research shows that depression, anxiety, and suicidal thoughts are more prevalent in adolescents with a negative body image.
 This is even more than in people with other psychiatric disorders.

 There are many forms of body image concerns, and they can affect how people think in different ways.

-The researchers evaluated the following body image concerns in several hospitalized adolescents:
+In the research, the following body image concerns were identified in several hospitalized adolescents:

-The study discovered that one-third of the adolescents had body image concerns and were more severely ill than their counterparts.
+The study discovered that one-third of the adolescents had negative body image that were more severely ill than their counterparts.
 Adolescents with BDD, eating disorders, and weight/shape concerns were significantly more depressed, anxious, and suicidal than others without any negative body image.

 Study author Jennifer Kittler, Ph.D., noted how this research highlights the significance of body image in young people's mental health.
 Many adolescents are preoccupied with their appearance, and it causes them a lot of distress when they feel adequate.